 MCPS Student Volunteers

 MCPS Student Volunteers are high school students currently enrolled in Montgomery County Public Schools.

-You can select the Center location where wish to volunteer, and you will support our staff and certified teachers in a variety of tasks or mentoring in specific subjects.
+You can select the Center location where you wish to volunteer.
+You will support our staff and certified teachers in a variety of tasks or mentoring in specific subjects.

 Please use the online form “MCPS Student Volunteer” to apply.